seleuco/xpectrum/trunk/readme.txt

 GAME SELECTION
 --------------

-Use the stick (UP/DOWN) to browse, L & R to move page and B to select.
+Use the stick (UP/DOWN) to browse, stick (LEFT/RIGHT) to move page, L & R to go to first or last entry and B to select.

+X exits resetting the speccy to 128K mode. (you can reset to another model in the virtual keyboard, see later)

 Press SELECT to return to the main menu (or Tape Browser).